 NBA is also supported by an advisory board.
 Visit NBA Board for more information.

-The NBA activities are guided by three key planning documents that are endorsed by Governments:
+The NBA activities are guided by two key planning documents that are endorsed by Governments:

 - NBA Statement of Expectations and Intent

 - NBA Corporate Plan 2022-23 to 2025-26 (pdf) (1.26 MB)